lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     :align: right
     :class: only-light

-..  container:: abstract

 The objective of this tutorial is to perform the simulation of a binary fluid using LAMMPS.

-..  container:: abstract

 The system is a Lennard-Jones fluid composed of neutral particles with two different diameters, contained within a cubic box with periodic boundary conditions In this tutorial, the temperature of the system is maintained using a Langevin thermostat :cite:`schneider1978molecular`, and basic quantities are extracted from the system, including the potential and kinetic energies.

-..  container:: abstract

 This tutorial illustrates several key ingredients of molecular dynamics simulations, such as system initialization, energy minimization, integration of the equations of motion, and trajectory visualization.

 .. include:: ../../non-tutorials/needhelp.rst
 .. include:: ../../non-tutorials/2Aug2023.rst